julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## Function Pointers

+<p>So far we have talked about pointers that point to a specific data type and pointers that can handle any data types (void pointers).
+However, we can also have pointers that will point to functions - these are called "function pointers".</p>
+<p>These can be really tricky to understand and its practical application may be a bit confusing as well, so let's try to break it down and go over each piece</p>

 ## Pointers In Offensive Security

 <p>This article is called "An (Offensive) Introduction To C Pointers" for a reason.</p>